Arizona Senate primary run in Trump’s shadow

-Arizona's Republicans on Tuesday will decide a three-way battle over which candidate to nominate to replace the state's junior U.S. Senator, who is retiring because he has no political future after criticizing President Trump.
+The polls are closed in Arizona where Republicans will decide Tuesday a three-way battle over which candidate to nominate to replace the state's junior U.S. Senator, who is retiring because he has no political future after criticizing President Donald Trump.

 The president has dominated the race to replace Sen. Jeff Flake even though he's refrained from endorsing any of the three candidates.
 The overwhelming favorite is Rep. Martha McSally, a onetime Trump critic from a swing district who's touted her growing bond with the president at every turn.

-McSally is favored because she has the support of the party establishment and their donors -- she's raised nearly double the other two candidates combined -- and because opposition to her on the right is split between two insurgent candidates, former Maricopa County Sheriff Joe Arpaio and former State Senator Kelli Ward.
+McSally is favored because she has the support of the party establishment and their donors - she outspent her opponents 10-1 on the airwaves - and because opposition to her on the right is split between two insurgent candidates, former Maricopa County Sheriff Joe Arpaio and former State Senator Kelli Ward.
 A former Air Force colonel who was the first woman to fly a fighter jet in combat, McSally is seen as the GOP's strongest candidate against the expected Democratic nominee, Rep. Kyrsten Sinema.

+The Senate contest was the marquee race on a busy night for Arizona voters, who also had to choose between three Democratic candidates for governor, several crowded congressional races in both parties for the Superintendent of Public Instruction office.
+State election officials expected record-breaking turnout.

+Barb Ruguone, 78, cast her ballot Tuesday for McSally at a Phoenix library.
+"She seems like she'd be the most upfront, the most forward.
+It seems like she wouldn't be intimidated," Ruguone said.

 While McSally has talked up her relationship with Trump on the stump, Arpaio and Ward have slammed her on it, claiming she's a duplicitous flip-flopper in the mold of Flake and Sen. John McCain, whose death on Saturday came after election officials estimated most voters had already cast early ballots in the race.